Disorder in AdS$_3$/CFT$_2$: Introduction

+Finally, we compare our results with those obtained by first calculating observables for each realisation of the disorder and then averaging only the final result.
+In particular, we obtain an averaged energy-momentum tensor that differs from the one generated through the Poincar\'e--Lindstedt-inspired method.
+The main disadvantage of this, otherwise straightforward, alternative is that there is no way to associate an effective metric with the resulting energy-momentum tensor.
+In particular, the averaged boundary metric does not provide a source for the averaged boundary energy-momentum tensor.

-This paper is organized as follows: in section \ref{sec:DisorderInCS} we briefly review the Chern--Simons formulation of three-dimensional gravity in AdS and then introduce the disorder implemented in section \ref{sec:Setup}.
+This paper is organised as follows: in section \ref{sec:DisorderInCS} we briefly review the Chern--Simons formulation of three-dimensional gravity in AdS and then introduce the disorder implemented in section \ref{sec:Setup}.
 We discuss our results from the bulk perspective in section \ref{sec:AvGeom} and from the boundary perspective in section \ref{sec:PropOfHolState}.
 Afterwards, we present a Poincar\'e--Lindstedt inspired resummation of these results in section \ref{sec:PLResum}.
+In section \ref{sec:ComparingOtherApproachesToAveraging} we first analyse the average performed directly on the level of the connections of the Chern--Simons theory.
+After discussing the results of this averaging procedure, we also present a resummation in the Chern--Simons formulation.
+In the second part of this section, we compare our results with those obtained by first calculating observables for each realisation of the disorder and then averaging only the final result.
 We conclude and give an outlook towards future work in section \ref{sec:ConcOutlook}.